jmemcc/rainStats/README.md

 # Rainfall Statistical Analysis

-Analyses rainfall data from the Bureau of Meteorology and returns requested statistics of the given data.
+Conducts simple analysis of rainfall data from the Bureau of Meteorology (Australia) and returns desired statistics of the given data.

 ## Usage